 We have heard this before.
 It is, in fact, the tenor of the German national conversation about the Nazis since 1945.
 If criminal atrocities were committed, and it isn’t always so clear that there were, it was all done by a small clique of high-level Nazis.
 Nobody else did anything, saw anything or knew anything.
 These claims were made, and still are, with complete sincerity, in spite of clear evidence to the contrary.

-The best characters, of course, do not utter such nonsense.
-In some cases, however, they resort to more subtle forms of denial.
-An example is Richard von Weizsäcker, who was one of the great public figures of post-war Germany.
+The better characters, of course, do not utter such nonsense.
+What they do is, they find more subtle forms of denial.
+An example is Richard von Weizsäcker, one of the great public figures of post-war Germany.
 Weizsäcker had seen military service in the Ukraine, where the Nazis behaved with particular brutality.
 In 1984, after a successful career in business and politics, Weizsäcker became President of the Federal Republic.
 He was not a criminal desperate to hide his guilt.
 Nor was he a Nazi sympathiser.
 His efforts to shoulder the burden of the past were probably more honest than most.

 On May 8, 1985, the 40th anniversary of the German capitulation and the end of the war in Europe, Weizsäcker gave a speech to the German parliament in which he urged a change to the culture of remembering.
 Referring to the deportion of the Jews in Germany, which began at the end of 1941, he asserted that knowledge of the deportations had been unavoidable.
 Any German willing to know must have known.
 There could be no collective guilt, because guilt was an individual matter, and tied to unique life circumstances, but there was collective responsibility, not least on future generations, to prevent such a moral calamity from ever recurring.